trungthanhnguyenn/aqa/README.md

     cd aqa_keycloak
     docker compose up -d
     ```
-    - After the docker run, go to keycloak 'http://localhost:8080/realms/fastapi-realm' and create user
+    - After the docker run, go to keycloak 'http://localhost:8080/realms/fastapi-realm'
+    - Choose **fastapi-realm** in "Manage realms"
-    fill your realm and user info in llm_gradio.py
+    - Create user for **fastapi-realm** after that fill your realm and user info in **llm_gradio.py**
     - The API service will be available at `http://localhost:2222`.
     - The Gradio UI Chat will be available at `http://localhost:2223`.